 Another way one spouse may bar the other from their home is to petition the court for equitable relief and order your spouse to leave the marital home.
 By requesting equitable relief, you are asking the court to require that a party do or not do something.
 This is in contrast to a legal remedy, which is typically monetary in nature only.
 The process and terminology varies from state to state, but family courts are generally empowered to enter short-term orders to divide property and assign financial obligations while a divorce case is pending.

 The courts generally realize that both parties will not want to stay in the same house during a divorce, and many state require spouses to live separately for a period of time before filing the divorce petition or before the divorce can be finalized.

 If you have questions about your legal rights, or want to take the proper legal remedies against your spouse, connect with a divorce lawyer today.

 Arrange your initial consultation with a divorce attorney in your area.
-Simply fill out the divorce case review form below to get started.
+Simply fill out the divorce case review form above to get started.